omunroe-com/leinwiki/HTTP-Proxies.md

 Leiningen uses clj-http which is built on the Apache HttpComponents Client.
 This means that to set non-proxy hosts you're required to use the Java format (pipe-delimited).

 Since 2.1.2, if `http_no_proxy` is not set then Leiningen will attempt to use your system's existing `no_proxy` environment variable to define non-proxy hosts.
 The format of the `no_proxy` value is likely to be incompatible with the clj-http proxy selector, so Leiningen will attempt to convert the value.
-An example of the conversion:
+For instance, the following value:

     no_proxy="example1.com,example2.com,example3.com"